millinon/jump.wtf/README.md

 * `result.hh`: Results page
 * `submit.hh`: Submission script

 A typical interaction is a user goes to the site root, which is served by `index.hh`.
 If the user submits a link or file, their browser sends a POST request that gets handled by `submit.hh`.
 If all goes well, the user is redirected to `result.hh`, presenting the generated URL.
-If the generated key is in the form "someString", then when a visiting user accesses "jump.wtf/someString", `go.hh` handles the request by looking up the key `someString`.
-If `go.hh` finds a matching key, then the user is redirected to the corresponding URL.
+If the generated key is in the form "someString", then when a visiting user accesses "jump.wtf/someString", `api.hh` handles the request by looking up the key `someString`.
+If `api.hh` finds a matching key, then the user is redirected to the corresponding URL.
 If not, then the user is redirected to the site index.

 The rest of the resources needed for the site are arranged into a few directories: